awsdocs/aws-security-hub-user-guide/doc_source/findings-filtering-grouping.md

 When you first display a list of findings, the list is always filtered based on the record state and workflow status\.
 This is in addition to the filters for an insight, integration, or control\.

 The record state indicates whether the finding is active or archived\.
 A finding can be archived by the finding provider\.
-Findings are also automatically archived after 90 days\.
+AWS Security Hub also automatically archives findings for controls if the associated resource is deleted\.
 By default, a finding list only shows active findings\.

 The workflow status indicates the status of the investigation into the finding\.
-The workflow status can only be updated by the AWS Security Hub user\.
+The workflow status can only be updated by the Security Hub customer or a system operating on the customer's behalf\.
 By default, a finding list only shows findings with a workflow status of `NEW` or `NOTIFIED`\.
 The default finding list for a control also includes `RESOLVED` findings\.

 When you display a list of findings for a control, you can only filter based on text in the finding list\.
 You cannot add or remove filters, or group the findings\.